Recently, a new client visited our office. He had a good problem to have; he had saved too much money!

 Let’s review those opportunities to determine what our client could have done to reduce taxes.

-Planning for the Gap Years to Lower Your Retirement Taxes
+Planning for Your Gap Years in Retirement

 First, let’s discuss the gap years.
 This a term used to describe the time between the start of your retirement and when RMDs begin.